iivanic/DataChief/README.md

      This is usefull when you don't know how exactly form in that step needs to be resolved (for instace ISO 9001:2015 preventive/corrective action)
      Sometimes users need to have freedom to choose recipients, but number of sending is limited, so that form will always find it's way to final step.

+###Status broadcasts
+* Defined with "Broadcast recievers" property in worflow part of form, it is a list of users that are notified when form moves from one user to another.
+This is usefull for tracking organization activities and overall health of the system.

+###Data collection
+* bla

+##DataChief security
+* DataChief has Built in secret (symmetric key) and everything it does is encrypted with it – easily cracked since source code is avalaible
+* Organization secret – if set, this is used(together with DataChief built in secret ) for encryprion of form templates when publishing.
+It ensures identity of publisher.
+DataCheif sends digest of this secret within every package.
+First time user recieve Package she or he can approve or disapprove publisher by accepting/refusing this digest.
+If publisher later changes Organization secret, user will be again prompted wheather she or he accepts digest(publisher).
+Before accepting, user should confirm with publisher that change of Organization secret is really happening and that this is not case of malicious attack.
+* User secret in Single account mode – in this mode messages share single IMAP account, so to make sure that one user can not read others messages, they are encrypted with User Secret.
+This means that all users must be defined in Designer/Publisher with user secrets.
+Specific user secret must be set on each individual DataChief Filler installation.

+##DataCnief Communction is made via Packages
+* Package is zero or more forms and commands.
+* Package is  always created per user who recieves them.
+* User(s) who recieve package(s) must accept Organization secret digest.
+If publisher later changes Organization secret, user will be again prompted wheather she or he accepts digest(publisher).
+Before accepting, user should confirm with publisher that change of Organization secret is really happening and that this is not case of malicious attack.
+* When publishing, Package for user will DELETE ALL PREVIOUSLY PUBLISHED FORMS.
+This means that publisher must always publish all active forms.
+* If you want to revoke user, You can create empty package for that user
+* Commands are:
+    * Delete all local copies from publisher - deletes every filled or half filled form(sent forms folder, outbox folder, work folder, recieved folder) from that publisher.
+This can be usefull when employee is leaving organization or organization internal security policy changes.
+    * Send text message – sends text message that will be displayed to user.